cococats/gorge/README.md

 ```

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes not specified below, please open an issue first to discuss what you would like to change.
+Currently, these are the next steps for gorge:

+- JSON, PEM, and XML support.
+- HTTP Authorization.
+- Adding parameters.

+Please feel free to add those features in a seperate doc in the `lib/gorge` folder.

 Please make sure to update tests as appropriate.